-A 30-minute proctored essay is required.
+The application process includes writing a 30-minute essay.
 See the application for information on completing the essay.
 Accepted students enroll in Honors 101, a 0-credit hour course which appears on course schedules.
 The syllabus specifies the Walk Tall Honors Program activities and assignments for the semester.
-To complete a semester in the program, students attend 3 of 4 scheduled activities, plus the Walk Tall Honors Breakfast, and successfully complete the assignments associated with the activities.
+To complete a semester in the program, students attend 4 scheduled activities and successfully complete the assignments associated with the activities.

-To successfully complete the Walk Tall Honors Program and have their completion recognized at graduation, students must complete 4 semesters in the program as an undergraduate.
-If a student registers for Honors 101 and then withdraws during the semester, she may reapply as a new student for the following semester.
+To successfully complete the Walk Tall Honors Program and be recognized at graduation, students must complete 4 semesters in the program as an undergraduate.
+If a student registers for Honors 101 and then withdraws during the semester, she may reapply to the program.
 If a student's cumulative GPA falls to 3.5 or below, she may remain in the Program for one semester.
 If she does not raise her GPA to over 3.5 in the probationary semester, she will need to withdraw from the Program.
 If she completes 4 or more semesters in the Walk Tall Honors Program and then her GPA falls to a 3.5 or below, she will not receive a Walk Tall Honors Program certificate or medallion at graduation, though her participation will be noted by the 4 or more HNR 101 courses on her transcript.

-Graduating as a successful Walk Tall Honors Program graduate is different from graduating with academic honors.
+Note: Graduating as a successful Walk Tall Honors Program graduate is different from graduating with academic honors.